-If $V$ is a finite dimensional left $C-$comodule, then $V^*$ has a natural structure of a right $C-$comodule, and we have the following isomorphism of vector spaces for any left $C-$comodule $M$:
+If $V$ is a finite-dimensional right $C$-comodule, then $V^*$ has a natural structure of a left $C$-comodule, and we have the following isomorphism of vector spaces for any right $C$-comodule $M$:

-We now turn our attention to contramodules.
-As before, $C$ is a coalgebra over a field $k$.
-A (left) $C-$contramodule $(B,\theta_B)$, or just $B$, is a $k-$vector space $B$ along with a linear map $\theta_B : \Hom_k(C,B) \longrightarrow B$, called the contra-action, satisfying contra-associativity and contra-unity conditions.
+We now turn our attention to contramodules over a coalgebra $C$.
+A (right) $C$-contramodule $(B,\theta_B)$ is a $k$-vector space $B$ equipped with a linear map $\theta_B : \Hom_k(C,B) \longrightarrow B$, called the contra-action, satisfying contra-associativity and contra-unity conditions.
 That is, the following two diagrams commute: